-If Congress fully funds the President's MCA request and assuming that FY2003 will be the baseline from which to compare growth in foreign aid spending during implementation of the MCA, a \$5 billion increase by FY2006 would result in a \$17.2 billion foreign aid budget.
-In real terms (constant FY2003 dollars), taking into the account the estimated effects of inflation, U.S. economic assistance in FY2006 would be \$16.14 billion, the highest amount since FY1979 and the signing of the Camp David Middle East peace accords, and FY1985, an unusual year in which the United States responded to special Middle East economic stabilization and African famine requirements.
-The nominal increase between FY2003 and FY2006 would be about 41%, while in real terms, FY2006 funding would be nearly 32% more.
+If Congress fully funds the President's MCA request and assuming that FY2003 will be the baseline from which to compare growth in foreign aid spending during implementation of the MCA, a \$5 billion increase by FY2006, combined with other announced foreign aid initiatives, would result in a \$19.3 billion foreign aid budget.
+In real terms (constant FY2003 dollars), taking into the account the estimated effects of inflation, U.S. economic assistance in FY2006 would be \$18.2 billion, the highest amount since FY1979 and the signing of the Camp David Middle East peace accords, and FY1985, an unusual year in which the United States responded to special Middle East economic stabilization and African famine requirements.
+The nominal increase between FY2003 and FY2006 would be about 47%, while in real terms, FY2006 funding would be nearly 38% more.
 These figures are less than Administration claims of a 50% increase in funding due to the MCA, a figure that is apparently calculated using the \$10 billion aid level in FY2000 as the base year.
 Because of the size of the U.S. economy and continued growth projected over the next several years, the MCA increases will have minimal impact on the amount of U.S. aid as a percent of GDP.
-According to current projections, assistance would rise from the 2002 level of 0.11% of GDP to 0.13%.
+According to current projections, assistance would rise from the 2002 level of 0.12% of GDP to 0.15%.